sortsofecon/starter-hugo-academic2/content/publication/job-prospects-and-labour-mobility-in-china/index.md

   - Huaxin Wang-Lu
   - Octasiano Miguel Valerio Mendoza
 doi: 10.1080/09638199.2022.2157463
-publication: "Journal of International Trade & Economic Development "
+publication: "The Journal of International Trade & Economic Development "
 abstract: China's structural changes have brought new challenges to its regional employment structures, entailing labour redistribution.
 Until now, Chinese migration research with a forward-looking perspective and on bilateral